SEVERNSIDE BIRDS

 Other Severnside Wildlife Pictures

 Severnside is not only of great importance to birds but is also home to many other species of wildlife.
-I have recently started to capture some of these using digital photography and thought some of the images would be of interest.
+I have started to capture some of these using digital photography and thought some of the images would be of interest.

 These three species of Orchid were all found in June 2004.
 The plant on the right is Bee Orchid.
 Below left is a Common Spotted Orchid, which is actually very rare on Severnside with only a handful of records.
 Below right is a Southern Marsh Orchid, the first recorded here for many years.